Alan Rhody

 Tim Buppert

-Tim made his living as a singing drummer, from the age of 18 until moving to Nashville in 1991 , where he put aside the drums to focus on a songwriting career.
-While performing his songs at the Bluebird Café Tim was asked to sing some demos for hit songwriter Don Schlitz.
-Fast forward 30 years and Tim has sung on over 10,000 recordings including on albums by: Trisha Yearwood, Michael Peterson, Kevin Sharp, Billy Ray Cyrus and Rodney Atkins to name a few and on jingles for: Pepsi, Luvs diapers, TNN and many more.
+Tim made his living as a singing drummer from the age of 18 until moving to Nashville in 1991, where he put aside the drums to focus on a songwriting career.
+While performing his songs at the Bluebird Café, Tim was asked to sing some demos for hit songwriter Don Schlitz.
+Fast forward 30 years, and Tim has sung on over 10,000 recordings, including on albums by: Trisha Yearwood, Michael Peterson, Kevin Sharp, Billy Ray Cyrus, and Rodney Atkins, to name a few, and on jingles for: Pepsi, Luvs diapers, TN, and many more.

 Victoria Venier